getify/You-Dont-Know-JS/scope & closures/ch1.md

 2. **Parsing:** taking a stream (array) of tokens and turning it into a tree of nested elements, which collectively represent the grammatical structure of the program.
 This tree is called an "AST" (**A**bstract **S**yntax **T**ree).

-    The tree for `var a = 2;` might be a top-level node called `VariableDeclaration`, with a child node called `Identifier` (whose value is `a`), and another child called `AssignmentExpression` which itself has a child called `NumericLiteral` (whose value is `2`).
+    The tree for `var a = 2;` might start with a top-level node called `VariableDeclaration`, with a child node called `Identifier` (whose value is `a`), and another child called `AssignmentExpression` which itself has a child called `NumericLiteral` (whose value is `2`).

 3. **Code-Generation:** the process of taking an AST and turning it into executable code.
 This part varies greatly depending on the language, the platform it's targeting, etc.

-    So, rather than get mired in details, we'll just handwave and say that there's a way to take our above described AST for `var a = 2;` and turn it into a set of machine instructions to actually *create* a variable called `a`, and then store a value into `a`.
+    So, rather than get mired in details, we'll just handwave and say that there's a way to take our above described AST for `var a = 2;` and turn it into a set of machine instructions to actually *create* a variable called `a` (including reserving memory, etc), and then store a value into `a`.

+    **Note:** The details of how the engine manages system resources are deeper than we will dig, so we'll just take it for granted that the engine is able to create and store variables as needed.

-The JavaScript engine is vastly more complex than that, as are most other language compilers.
-For instance, in the process of parsing and code-generation, there is almost certainly steps to optimize the performance of the execution, including collapsing redundant elements, etc.
+The JavaScript engine is vastly more complex than *just* those three steps, as are most other language compilers.
+For instance, in the process of parsing and code-generation, there are certainly steps to optimize the performance of the execution, including collapsing redundant elements, etc.

 So, I'm painting only with broad strokes here.
-But I think you'll see shortly why *these* details, even at a high level, are relevant.
+But I think you'll see shortly why *these* details we *do* cover, even at a high level, are relevant.

-For one thing, JavaScript engines don't get the luxury (like other language compilers) of "taking their sweet time" to optimize.
-JavaScript compilation doesn't happen ahead of time, in a build step.
+For one thing, JavaScript engines don't get the luxury (like other language compilers) of having plenty of time to optimize, because JavaScript compilation doesn't happen in a build step ahead of time, as with other languages.

 For JavaScript, the compilation that occurs happens, in many cases, mere microseconds (or less!) before the code is executed.
 To ensure the fastest performance, JS engines use all kinds of tricks (like JITs, which lazy compile and even hot re-compile, etc) which are well beyond the "scope" of our discussion here.

 Let's just say, for simplicity sake, that any snippet of JavaScript has to be compiled before (usually *right* before!) it's executed.
-So, the JS compiler will take `var a = 2;` and compile it *first*, and then be ready to execute it, usually right away.
+So, the JS compiler will take the program `var a = 2;` and compile it *first*, and then be ready to execute it, usually right away.

 **Wait a minute!** What's all this got to do with the *scope conversation*?